archatas/detectwaste-image-processing/README.md

 Proof of concept for uploading images via an API, processing them in the background, and then checking for the response by another API call.

+[Detect Waste](https://detectwaste.netlify.app/) was a part of the Sustainability Hackathon organized by [N3XTCODER](https://n3xtcoder.org/).

 ## How to run this prototype

 ### 1. Download the code